7rajnishsharma/Sheet-Automation/README.md

 **AutoSheet** is a web application that automates the process of capturing form submissions and storing them directly into a Google Sheets document.
 The project integrates **Node.js** with Google Sheets API to create a seamless, efficient data handling system.

+## Project Live URL
+The project is live at: [SheetAutomation](https://sheet-automation.onrender.com/)

 ### Key Features
 - **Dynamic Data Submission**: Submits form data to Google Sheets in real-time.
 - **Age Categorization**: Classifies users as "Senior" or "Junior" based on age.